-Booking a hunt with the Dunet Guide service is a completely turn key hunting experience from start to finish.
+Booking a hunt with the Dunet Guide service is a complete turnkey hunting experience from start to finish.
 With over 5,000 acres of privately owned and leased hunting land available, there is always a perfect place to hunt for a wide variety of big and small game animals.

 Wisconsin has a traditional 9-day state-wide rifle season with many areas open to harvesting both antlered and anter-less whitetail.
 Numerous hunting zones feature early doe only seasons and late doe only seasons in addition to the standard 9-day rifle hunt.

-Bow season opens in mid-September and runs all the way through December with the heaviest rutting activity usually seen late October through mid November.
+Bow season opens in mid-September and runs all the way through December with the heaviest rutting activity usually seen late October through mid-November.
 Monster bucks are not uncommon in many areas of the state, and the bow rut offers deer hunters a chance at a Badger buck of a lifetime with traditional archery, compound and crossbow hunts all legal.
 Hunting from ladder stands, hang-on treestands, pit blinds and even my handmade fake rocks boulder blinds are all options.

 Fall and spring guided turkey hunts are also popular with hunters using both shotguns and bows.
 Fall turkey hunts offer more of a run and gun approach for toms and hens, while spring offers the more traditional hunts for big strutting gobblers coming in fast to calls and decoys.